Home | Mexico | mexico-places | 7 Best Aztec Ruins in Mexico (Photos, Opening Hours, and More)

 7 Best Aztec Ruins in Mexico (Photos, Opening Hours, and More)

 The Aztecs were ruthless warriors, canny economists, and devoted god worshippers.
-Mexico is strewn with their cities, statues, and monuments—some Aztec sites will take your breath away, whereas others barely deserve a second glance.
+Mexico is strewn with their cities, statues, and monuments—some will take your breath away, whereas others barely deserve a second glance.
 And we know exactly which are which.
-We are Jan and Karin, and we will show you the best Aztec ruins in Mexico
+These are the best Aztec Ruins in Mexico.

 We’ve also put together a summary of 12 facts about Mexico that are good to know before you go.